Night Terrors in children. Have you ever experienced them?

 Another one was Cheese.
 I always thought this was an old wive’s tale of if you ate cheese before bed it would give you nightmares.
 In mouse’s case this was true.
 On occasion the Cheese induced Night Terrors would be the worst we had experienced with her.

-What advice would I give you regarding this parenting challenge.
+What advice would I give you regarding this parenting challenge of night terrors.

 Best thing to do is try and softly comfort your child with your voice until they calm themselves down.
 Remember they are not awake, they are still asleep.
 Try not to panic, it can be a very disturbing and stressful sight to see.